KaharErbol/AtArba/README.md

 # AtArba

-***
-AtArba is a web application for individuals who are interestd in selling and purchasing auto parts.
+AtArba is a web application for individuals who are interested in selling and purchasing auto parts.

 ## Key Features - MVP(Minimum Viable Product)
----

 1. Users are able to sign-up for an account, log-in, and log-out.
 2. Users can view items but need to logged in in order to sell.
-3. Users can purchase without log in, but need to fill out information while checkingout which also creates an account.
+3. Users can purchase without log in, but need to fill out information while checking out which also creates an account.
-4. After login, user can put item into the cart, so they can be able to checkit later.
+4. After login, user can put item into the cart, so they can be able to check it later.

 #### Further
 * After an item is sold, what happens?
 Should I create a **states table** for items, can be used